BrickBot/RoboLab/README.md

    1. Unzip __ONLY__ the RoboLab installer RL_installer.vi_.zip to extract the file RL_installer.vi
    2. Ensure that both the installer (`ROBOLAB_installer.vi`) and the add-on zip file (`RoboLabPC.zip` or `RoboLabMac.zip`, as appropriate) are in the same folder (the installer will unzip the zip file)
    3. Open the installer in LabVIEW
+      - If LabVIEW is installed, it should have created a file association for *.vi files
+      - If the file association exists, verify that the RoboLab add-on zip file is in the same folder as the *.vi file, and then just open the file directly (e.g. double click on the file)
    4. Work through the installation steps in LabVIEW
       - Should start running automatically
       - Might take a while as it must recompile everything
    5. Close all windows and exit LabVIEW
-5. Install NI-VISA
+5. Install NI-VISA, ensuring the following features are selected for install:
+   + Configuration Support > PXI Configuration
+   + Development Support > Driver Development
-6. Setup the USB IR Tower for use on a 64-bit OS (if applicable)
+6. Setup the USB IR Tower for use on a 64-bit OS (if applicable), following the [LEGO Engineering guide](http://legoengineering.com/rcx-usb-tower-support/):
    1. Plug in the LEGO USB IR Tower
    2. Launch the NI-VISA Driver Wizard (typically found under Start > VISA > NI-VISA Driver Wizard)
    3. Under “Hardware Bus” in the window that opens, select “USB”